 WP Engine provides more stats than most other managed WordPress hosts that I have seen.
 Here are the main stats they provide.

 Overview of Installs

 09 Page Performance Tests

 Another nice feature is WP Engine’s built-in page performance test.
 You access it right from your control panel.
 It shows you a nice overview of your site’s performance.
 Then the full test results display a filmstrip of your site loading, as well as specific recommendations on how to speed things up.

 You can even schedule the test to run weekly, bi-weekly or monthly, and choose to get notified by email.

 For those of you running WordPress Multisite, you’ll be pleased to know that WP Engine supports the use of Multisite.
-You do need the Professional plan or higher, but converting a site to a multisite network is easily done through WP Engine’s control panel.
+You will need to pay extra to use Multisite, but converting a site to a multisite network is easily done through WP Engine’s control panel.

 Choose between two options: